nrkno/sofie-core/packages/documentation/docs/user-guide/features/sofie-views.md

 A view which automatically displays the currently active rundown, and shows the Shelf in full screen.
 Can be useful for the producer to have on a secondary screen.

-A shelf layout can be selected by modifying the query string, see [Shelf layout](shelf-layout).
+A shelf layout can be selected by modifying the query string, see [Shelf Layouts](#shelf-layouts).

 ## Specific Rundown - Shelf